 In 1865, Dr. Mudd was sentenced to life in prison and sent to the remote fortress.
 Two years later, a yellow fever outbreak occurred at Fort Jefferson.
 The outbreak took a number of lives, including the lone doctor who had been stationed at the fort.
 Dr. Mudd agreed to step in as a replacement and, as a result, many lives were saved.
 Consequently, the soldiers started a petition demanding Dr. Mudd’s release; a petition which President Andrew Johnson granted only four years into Dr. Mudd’s life sentence.

 The fort was abandoned by the Army in 1874.
-In later years it served as a coaling station, quarantine hospital and, in 1935, it was registered by President Roosevelt as a National Monument.
+In later years it served as a coaling station, a quarantine station for the Marine-Hospital Service from 1888-1900, during which the location was also used in the Spanish-American War and, in 1935, it was registered by President Roosevelt as a National Monument.
 Today it operates as part of the Dry Tortugas National Park.
-Accessible only by boat or seaplane, the Dry Tortugas are considered to be one of America's most remote and least visited national parks.
+Accessible only by boat or seaplane, the Dry Tortugas are considered to be one of America’s most remote and least visited national parks.